Our guides and tips for traveling around Germany

 Castles

 Marksburg Castle is a castle above the town of Braubach in Rhineland-Palatinate, Germany.
 It is one of the principal sites of the Rhine Gorge UNESCO World Heritage Site.
-The fortress was used for protection rather than as a residence for royal families.

 Burg Eltz